hardsmile98/job-frontend/README.md

 # Project for search job Frontend

 Project for search job using MERN stack.

 This is the frontend repo built with React.
+Backend repo [click here](https://github.com/hardsmile98/job-backend)

 Global state management is taken care of by React Context API.
-For image uploads, instaclone uses Cloudinary.
+For avatar uploads uses Cloudinary.

 ## Running Locally